jeftegoes/AwsOverview/Security, Identity, & Compliance/AWS IAM Identity Center.md

 - **Multi-Account Permissions**
   - Manage access across AWS accounts in your AWS Organization.
-  - Permission Sets - a collection of one or more IAM Policies assigned to users and groups to define AWS access.
+  - **Permission Sets:** A collection of one or more IAM Policies assigned to users and groups to define AWS access.
 - **Application Assignments**
   - SSO access to many SAML 2.0 business applications (Salesforce, Box, Microsoft 365...).
   - Provide required URLs, certificates, and metadata.